ruinahkoh/phantom_agent_lead_generation/README.md

 4) The user keys in the required inputs for each phantom to execute the phantom
 5) All inputs have to be keyed in before a mock execution of phantom workflow (tools)

+The following graph shows the nodes and transitions in the planning/execution loop:
 ![graph](https://github.com/ruinahkoh/phantom_agent_lead_generation/blob/main/graph.png)

+### Key Features
+Explicitly call out what works today (so it’s easy to demo):
+- Chat interface to capture user goals (Streamlit)
+- Vector search over phantoms (FAISS)
+- ReAct planning agent (search_phantoms → add_to_plan → finish_plan)
+- Human approval step before execution
+- Input collection + mock phantom execution
+- Logging of execution results

 ### Assumptions
-- The workflow will follow a structure: search → enrich → find contact → outreach.
-- If
+- User has knowledge of PhantomBuster phantoms.
+- Execution is simulated (mock run, not actual API calls).
+- Input format for add_to_plan is phantom_id | rationale.
+- Only a subset of workflows tested (lead gen via LinkedIn).

 ### Experiments done
+Iteration 1: One shot planner
-- First iteration: The current node is a “one-shot planner.”
-LLM sees the phantoms, emits a JSON list of IDs.
+    - The current node is a “one-shot planner.”
-- Second iteration:The planning node was replaced with a reAct agent.

-With a ReAct agent we have an interactive reasoning loop.
+    - Search for phantoms according to goal, add the phantoms to the LLM context LLM idenfies phantoms to output a JSON list of IDs.
+    - Limitation: brittle, no interactive reasoning

+Iteration 2: ReAct agent
+    - LLM reasons step by step, calls tools (search_phantoms, add_to_plan, finish_plan).
+    - Benefit: more controllable, reduces hallucination, mirrors LangGraph execution model.

+*We chose the second iteration to add the interactive reasoning loop*

 The LLM can iteratively propose:

 “I need to find a search tool.”